indexedangel/keyvn-patcher/NOTES.md

 ### LB_repack

 Used for editing the script.
-This one is actually pretty nice, except that there is an initial setup.
+There is an initial setup.

 ```bash
   cd LB_repack